Agent of Change

 inclusive environment.
 Our mission is to prepare social workers for autonomous, knowledge-based,

 advanced generalist practice within an integrated community of scholars, practitioners

 We help students acquire a broad base of knowledge and skills to address the needs of families, individuals, groups, organizations and communities.
-Binghamton University is committed to education that furthers social and economic justice, as well as to developing professional social workers who will become leaders in a complex, multicultural and increasingly global society.
+Binghamton University is committed to education that furthers social and economic justice, as well as to developing professional social workers who will become leaders in a complex, multicultural society.

 Dr. Carrie Moylan to Serve as Evaluator on Sexual Violence Prevention Grant